nb21st/8086sim/README.md

 ./build/8086sim decode samples/05_completionist_decode

 # Execute a binary
+./build/8086sim exec samples/16_add_loop_challenge

+# Extract memory
-./build/8086sim exec samples/08_challenge_register_movs
+./build/8086sim exec samples/17_render_gradient --dump image.data
 ```

 Dependency
 ----------

-The decoder has no dependency.
+The decoder has no dependency other than a C compiler.

-The decoder testing script requires `nasm` assembler to work.
+The decoder testing script requires Go compiler and `nasm` assembler to work.

+Note that `make debug` builds and calls the testing script for ensuring a success build as well.

 "No AI" Policy